Header Image

 Rules

-1. Awarded teams must comply with relevant open-source licenses and release their competition solutions.
+1. Awarded teams must comply with the specified licenses and open source their competition solutions.

 2. Awarded teams are required to present their solutions either on-site at the workshop or online.